-The Joint Pacific County Housing Authority is a member of Housing Authorities Risk Retention Pool (HARRP).
-Utilizing Chapter 190.080 ORS and 48.62 RCW (self-insurance regulations) and Chapter 39.34 (Interlocal Cooperation Act), fifty-five public housing authorities in the states of Washington, Oregon and California originally formed HARRP in March 1987.
+The Authority is a member of Housing Authorities Risk Retention Pool (HARRP), now called Synchrous Risk Management.
+Utilizing Chapter 48.62 RCW (self-insurance regulations) and Chapter 39.34 (Interlocal Cooperation Act), fifty-five public housing authorities in the states of Washington, Oregon and California originally formed HARRP in March 1987.
 HARRP was created for the purpose of providing a pooling mechanism for jointly purchasing insurance, jointly self-insuring, and/or jointly contracting for risk management services.
 HARRP is a U.S. Department of Housing and Urban Development (HUD) approved self-insurance entity for utilization by public housing authorities.
-HARRP has a total of eighty member/owner housing authorities in the states of Washington, Oregon, California and Nevada.
-Thirty of the eighty members are Washington State public housing entities.
+HARRP has a total of eighty-two member/owner housing authorities in the states of Washington, Oregon, California and Nevada.
+Thirty-five of the eighty-two members are Washington State public housing entities.

-NOTES TO FINANCIAL STATEMENTS, continued FOR THE YEAR ENDED DECEMBER 31, 2021
+NOTES TO FINANCIAL STATEMENTS, continued FOR THE YEAR ENDED DECEMBER 31, 2022

-12. RISK MANAGEMENT, continued
+11. RISK MANAGEMENT, continued